 - prefecture refers to the first level of jurisdiction and administrative division of the country

 - 23 Special wards refer to the municipalities that make up the central Tokyo (or the components of the then Tokyo City before it was abolished to form part of the Tokyo Metropolis); they are the most populous in the entire area; the Central Tokyo is separated to the outer Tokyo by the main loop of the train system.

 - Tokyo Metropolis should not be confused with the Greater Tokyo Area, which refers to the metropolitan area comprising the Kanto Region of Japan, which includes the Tokyo Metropolis, and the Yamanashi prefecture of the neighboring Chubu Region.

 The Best Time To Visit Tokyo

 My recent travel to Tokyo was my first time in the metropolis (and still is, as of this writing).
 It was only during the autumn season, which starts at around the second half of September and ends in the first half of December.
-Thus, I can only speak, as of yet, on this particular time of year.
+Thus, I can only speak, as of yet, at this particular time of year.

 In general, the whole autumn season is ideal for vacationing in Tokyo because the temperature is pleasant for roaming around.
 Not too cold, not too hot – just right to activate the wanderlust in you.
 I would say that any days within that period can be a perfect time for your dream Tokyo vacation.

-However, if one of your goals is to see autumn leaves in their vibrant colors – red, orange, yellow – I would suggest that you come to Tokyo in mid November.
-The trees start to change colors in Tokyo at around late October and its autumn foliage is at its peak in the late November.
+However, if one of your goals is to see autumn leaves in their vibrant colors – red, orange, yellow – I would suggest that you come to Tokyo in mid-November.
+The trees start to change colors in Tokyo at around late October and its autumn foliage is at its peak in late November.
 Nevertheless, Tokyo is still beautiful in the early October sans the autumn leaves.

 Pre-departure To-Do List